irfanchahyadi/Scraping-Manga/README.md

 Scrape manga with python + BeautifulSoup

 ## Setting Environment (optional)
-ignore this step if you dont want to use virtual environment
+Ignore this step if you dont want to use virtual environment
 ```
 pip install virtualenv
 cd Scraping-Manga